MicrosoftDocs/architecture-center/docs/example-scenario/analytics/synapse-analytics-landing-zone-content.md

 Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 - The analytics resources are measured in Data Warehouse Units (DWUs), which track CPU, memory, and IO.
 We recommend that you start with smaller DWUs and measure performance for resource-intensive operations, like heavy data loading or transformation.
-This process can help you determine how many units you need to optimize your workload.
+Doing so can help you determine how many units you need to optimize your workload.
 - Save money with pay-as-you-go prices by using pre-purchased Azure Synapse Commit Units (SCUs).
-- To explore pricing options and estimate the cost of implementing the Azure Synapse, see [Azure Synapse Analytics pricing](https://azure.microsoft.com/pricing/details/synapse-analytics).
+- To explore pricing options and estimate the cost of implementing Azure Synapse, see [Azure Synapse Analytics pricing](https://azure.microsoft.com/pricing/details/synapse-analytics).
 - [This pricing estimate](https://azure.com/e/2a113ea9dd97470f88bcd15d97ea91fc) contains the costs for deploying services by using the automation steps provided in the next section.

 ## Deploy this scenario